Werner Reinhart: Paul Hindemith

 Paul Hindemith's Clarinet Quintet, first performed at the ISCM Festival in Salzburg on 7 August 1923, was dedicated to Werner Reinhart, as was his Canon in Three Voices Sine musica nulla disciplina (1944).

 Reinhart told Gertrud Hindemith "there was something Mozartian" about her husband's writing Trauermusik in less than a day in London after the death of King George V, and premiering it the same evening.
 "I know no one else today who could do that", he said.

 Ernst Krenek

-Ernst Krenek and his then wife Anna Mahler (daughter of Gustav Mahler) lived in Zurich 1924-25, at Reinhart's invitation.
+Ernst Krenek and his then-wife Anna Mahler (daughter of Gustav Mahler) lived in Zurich 1924–25, at Reinhart's invitation.
 Their marriage collapsed, however, and Krenek had a brief affair with Alma Moodie.
 While this relationship did not last, Krenek was so grateful for Moodie's introduction to Reinhart's assistance that he dedicated his Violin Concerto No. 1, Op.
 29, to her.
 His Kleine Suite, Op.
-28 (1924) was written for Reinhart himself.
+28 (1924) was written for Reinhart himself, and a piano Prelude (1944, W.o.O.
+87) bears the dedication, "Dedicated to Werner Reinhart in the old spirit of cordial friendship and with the most sincere wishes."